sumandeb/SingleCell/README.md

  9. Polymerase Chain Reaction (PCR): https://www.khanacademy.org/science/ap-biology/gene-expression-and-regulation/biotechnology/v/the-polymerase-chain-reaction-pcr

     **Why do we need PCR?**
     **Ans:** To have enough DNA to clone or see on a gel you typically need billions of individual strands!
 For example, in general you will need around 10 ng (a nanogram is              10⁻⁹ grams) of DNA to reliably see a band.
-         To convert grams to numbers of molecules you can use the average mass of a single nucleotide (remember to double this for double stranded DNA):
+To convert grams to numbers of molecules you can use the average mass of a single nucleotide (remember to double this for              double stranded DNA):      309 g/mol.
-         309 g/mol.
          So, for a 100 bp fragment of double stranded DNA I get ~9.7 x 10¹⁰ molecules.
 Similarly, for a 1 kb fragment you would need ~9.7 x 10⁹ molecules.
          Thus, if you don't use PCR to amplify the fragment, then you would need to extract DNA from billions of cells.
 This is possible, but then you would also need to                  separate the fragment you cared about from the millions or billions of other fragments that came from cutting up all the DNA in a cell.
          With PCR you can instead make billions of copies of the piece of DNA you care about while the DNA you don't care about remains unamplified.

+     **How do people know what sequence to pick for their primer when ordering from a company?**
+     **Ans:** They have to do an experiment to find the exact primer to use.

+     **Are the PCR primers and the Taq Polymerase originally in the solution when denaturation is occurring, or are the primers added during annealing and the Taq polymerase added during extension?**
+     **Ans:** Primers and Taq polymerise are added at the beginning.
+Everything is in the same solution but the temperature of PCR machine controls which step is proceeding at a time.